Freephone: 0508 650 200

 Please be aware that the temperature in the venue could be warm, especially when wearing regalia.
 You can leave jackets etc. in the gowning room for collection when returning your regalia.

-You are welcome to wear cultural dress or other cultural decoration, for example korowai, lei.
-These are worn over your black gown and under your hood; a sari would be worn underneath.
+You are welcome to wear cultural dress or other cultural decoration, for example a korowai or lei.
+These are worn over your black gown and under your hood.

 All regalia must be returned to the gowning room before you leave the venue.
 If the regalia is not returned at the end of the graduation ceremony you will be held liable for the cost of full replacement.